-Deadly Premonition rolls open world gameplay, horror and even comedy into a single ball of interesting that is borderline insane.
+Deadly Premonition rolls open world gameplay, horror and even comedy into a single ball of interesting to create an adventure that is borderline insane.
 The game originally released on Xbox 360 in 2010 and saw a Director’s Cut for the PlayStation 3 and Windows released in 2013 after the game attracted a cult following online creating demand for the game to be delivered on alternative platforms.
 This same following was likely the reason behind the games port to Nintendo Switch in 2019.

 Part of this claim to cult fame is the way that Deadly Premonition will have players pausing the game often as you simply try to absorb what just happened with the story, characters and other plot twists.
-This isn’t necessarily a bad thing though and a key ingredient to the games success as the number of strange encounters, twisted dialogue and simply insane moments is what Deadly Premonition is all about.
+This isn’t necessarily a bad thing though and a key ingredient to the games success as the number of strange encounters, twisted dialogue and other insane moments are exactly what Deadly Premonition is all about.

 - Very realistic game world with character time schedules, day/night cycle and even weather.

 - Combat the mysterious threat with melee and ranged weapons.

 - An impressive story to follow.

 - Look after your car and York otherwise your performance will suffer.